hackskills/pilosa/docs/getting-started.md

 ``` response
 {"success":true}
 ```
+Note:
+The index name must be 64 characters or less in length and must  be a lower case string: a lowercase letter followed by alphanumeric characters and/or `_-`.

 Let's create the `stargazer` field which has user IDs of stargazers as its rows:
 ``` request